HansenYangg/solace-senior-dev-take-home/task-c/client/README.md

 ## 🚨 Critical: Setting Up the SDK for Voice Features (Step-by-Step)

-> **IMPORTANT:** The voice recording and encryption features in this app **will NOT work** unless you set up the SDK correctly.
-Due to Create React App (CRA) limitations, you must manually copy the SDK file from Task B and import it locally.
-Follow these steps:
+> **IMPORTANT:** The voice recording and encryption features in this app rely on the SDK found in `src/sdk/`.
+This SDK is now maintained directly in this directory and is not copied from Task B. All VAD is powered by Ricky's Silero VAD (`@ricky0123/vad-web`).

 ### 1. Build the SDK in Task B